Yunkai-Xiao/YaoQianShu/README.md

 The React app communicates with the FastAPI service (running on `localhost:8000`) and provides two tabs:

-1. **Backtest** – select a symbol and strategy, run a backtest and view price data, trade markers, portfolio equity and a small table of performance metrics.
+1. **Backtest** – select one or more symbols and a strategy, run a backtest and view price data, trade markers, portfolio equity and a small table of performance metrics.
+Hold Ctrl/Cmd to pick multiple symbols for portfolio strategies such as ``AlphaWeightStrategy``.
 2. **Fetch Data** – download new symbols via Yahoo Finance and add them to the local datastore.